UniqueNetwork/marketplace-docker/README.md

 >  * git
 >  * Google Chrome Browser

-## Step 1 - Create an Escrow Account
+## Step 1 - Create Escrow and Auction Accounts

 An escrow account is a substrate address that manages the NFT and Kusama tokens put up for sale.
 The easiest way to create such an address is to use the browser wallet extension available at [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
 During the creation of the address, you will be provided with a 12-word mnemonic seed phrase, further referred to in the text as `ESCROW_SEED`.

+Follow the same steps again to get `AUCTION_SEED`

+> :warning: Be sure to make sure that `ESCROW_SEED` and `AUCTION_SEED` have different values, otherwise the market will not be able to work correctly, and it will create vulnerabilities

 > :warning: Do not share the mnemonic phrase with anybody as this phrase is all that’s needed for someone to obtain access to the funds and NFTs that are stored on this account.

-> :warning: Note down the address of the newly created account.
-It will be used in the upcoming steps and will be referred to as the `ESCROW_ADDRESS`.
+> :warning: Note down the address of the newly created accounts.
+It will be used in the upcoming steps and will be referred to as the `ESCROW_ADDRESS` and `AUCTION_ADDRESS`.

 ### Start Configuring

 From within the root directory create a fresh `.env` file and copy the entire contents of the `.env.sample` into it.
-Set the corresponding variable in the `.env` file to the `ESCROW_SEED` phrase we obtained above.
+Set the corresponding variable in the `.env` file to the `ESCROW_SEED` and `AUCTION_SEED` phrases we obtained above.

 ## Step 2 - Get QTZ

-In order to get the marketplace running, the escrow address needs some QTZ tokens to be deposited into it.
+In order to get the marketplace running, the `ESCROW_ADDRESS` needs some QTZ tokens to be deposited into it.
 The minimum amount for launching a marketplace is around 80 QTZ.
 For a production setup, however, consider obtaining a bit more QTZ in advance – 1000 should cover all foreseeable expenses.
 At the time of writing of this tutorial QTZ can be obtained on the [MEXC Global](https://www.mexc.com/exchange/QTZ_USDT) exchange.

 ## Step 3 - Deploy a Marketplace Smart Contract